Orwell Astronomical Society (Ipswich)

 Recognising the importance of the Orwell Park Refractor to the Society's activities, at the 1980 AGM, those present agreed a budget of £300 for the year on equipment including a wide-field eyepiece, books, astronomical charts and items for modifying the telescope [1980a].
 Subsequently, the figure appears to have been reduced to £250 [1980d].

-At its April 1980 meeting [1980b], the committee agreed to purchase a 40 mm FL Kellner eyepiece from H N Irving & Son (one of the last of the great telescope manufacturers from the golden age of British telescope making) for the sum of £12 + VAT, and to obtain a 32 mm FL Erfle eyepiece, of 50 mm external diameter, on trial from Bretmain Ltd of Felixstowe.
+At its April 1980 meeting [1980b], the committee discussed the eyepieces in the observatory.
+Many were in a dirty state, the main cause being fingermarks left by visitors!
+The committee agreed to purchase a 40 mm focal length (FL) Kellner eyepiece from H N Irving & Son (one of the last of the great telescope manufacturers from the golden age of British telescope making) for the sum of £12 + VAT, and to obtain a 32 mm FL Erfle eyepiece, of 50.8 mm (2") external diameter, on trial from Bretmain Ltd of Felixstowe.
 The latter arrived during the summer and, after a short trial, was purchased for £77.96 [1980b, 1980c, 1981a].

 During its October meeting, the committee noted that of the £250 budgetted for equipment, astronomical charts and modifications to the refractor, only approximately £100 had been spent, and decided to spend the bulk of the remainder on a new electric drive system.
-David Payne was actioned to progress the work [1980d] and very conveniently estimated the cost of a stepper motor-based drive system as approximately £150, although he aimed to identify a cheaper system if possible [1980e].
+David Payne was actioned to progress the work [1980d] and very conveniently estimated the cost of a stepper motor-based drive system as approximately £150, although he would spend less if possible [1980e].

 At its November meeting, the committee noted that a second-hand gunsight had been purchased, for a sum of £9.50.
 The intent was to convert the item into a micrometer, and the committee authorised a further sum of £35 to purchase a Plössl eyepiece and Barlow lens for use with it [1980e].